 The University of San Francisco (USF), the city's first university, was founded by Jesuit priests in 1855.
 USF is made up of six colleges and schools that include School of Nursing and Health Professions (SONHP), College of Arts & Sciences, School of Law, School of Management, and School of Education.

 USF’s School of Nursing was founded in the 1940s as a cooperative effort with the Sisters of Mercy for registered nurses from nearby St. Mary's Hospital to earn their baccalaureate degrees.
 The School became the first private nursing program in California, formed in 1954 and accredited by the National League for Nursing when the first students graduated in 1958.
 Since then, SONHP remains committed to preparing professional nurses within the Jesuit academic tradition, with strong liberal arts and science preparation coupled with professional knowledge in the discipline of nursing.
-The School began offering a Master of Science in Nursing in 1984, and a Doctor of Nursing Practice degree in 2007.
-It is currently accredited by the Commission of Collegiate Nursing Education and approved by the California Board of Registered Nursing.

-SONHP at USF advances the mission of the university by preparing professional nurses with a moral compass to transform health care in order to promote equity and positively influence quality, delivery, and access to care.
+The SONHP at USF advances the mission of the university by preparing professional nurses with a moral compass to transform health care in order to promote equity and positively influence quality, delivery, and access to care.

-The mission of SONHP is to advance nursing and health professional education within the Jesuit tradition.
+The mission of the SONHP is to advance nursing and health professional education within the Jesuit tradition.
 The school uses dynamic and innovative approaches in undergraduate and graduate education to prepare professionals for current and future practice domains.
 SOHNP links classroom, clinical and field experiences with expectations for competence, compassion, and justice in health care with high academic standards.

 - Doctor of Nursing Practice (DNP)

-- Doctor of Nursing Practice, Family Nurse Practitioner (DNP FNP)
+- Family Nurse Practitioner (DNP FNP)

-- BSN-DNP FNP/Master of Public Health
+- Master of Public Health (MPH) and DNP dual degree